 Amazon Kinesis has built-in fault tolerance, automatically and synchronously replicating your data across multiple Availability Zones in a Region.
 Amazon Kinesis' high availability and durability help protect your data against failures ranging from individual machines to an entire facility.

 When creating a stream, simply specify how much throughput capacity you require in terms of shards.
-With each shard in Amazon Kinesis, you can capture up to 1 megabyte per second of data at 1,000 transactions per second.
-Your Amazon Kinesis applications can read data from each shard at up to 2 megabytes per second.
-If your throughput requirements change, simply update your stream's capacity by changing the number of shards you need using the AWS Management Console or the Amazon Kinesis APIs.
+With each shard in Amazon Kinesis, you can capture up to 1 megabyte per second of data at 1,000 PUT records per second.
+Your Amazon Kinesis applications can read data from each Shard at up to 2 megabytes per second.
+If your throughput requirements change, simply update your stream's capacity by changing the number of Shards you need using the AWS Management Console or the Amazon Kinesis APIs.
 Your stream keeps flowing while scaling is underway, with new capacity available within seconds.

 Amazon Kinesis integrates with Amazon S3, Amazon Redshift, and Amazon DynamoDB.
 With Amazon Kinesis, you can reliably ingest, process, and transform all of your data in real-time, before sending it to a business application, or a data store for further analysis.
 For example, with Amazon Kinesis it is easy for you to write an application that de-duplicates and aggregates your log data, and then archive it to Amazon S3.
 Another example is a Amazon Kinesis application that extracts key metrics from the data and then, using the Amazon Kinesis-Redshift connector, writes it to your Amazon Redshift data warehouse for querying by business analysts, product managers, or other staff in your organization.
 Amazon Kinesis also integrates with AWS Lambda to trigger action on specific data as well as AWS Identity and Access Management (IAM) to provide fine-grained access control.

 Amazon Kinesis provides developers with client libraries to build and operate real-time streaming data processing applications.
 The Amazon Kinesis Client Library enables you to focus on your business logic, letting the client library automatically handle complex issues like adapting to changes in stream volume, load-balancing streaming data, coordinating distributed services, and processing data with fault-tolerance.